Public school stakeholders to Watlington: "Maslow before Bloom"

 The Philadelphia County Board of Elections, Room 142 City Hall, Philadelphia, PA 19107

-It takes about 2 weeks for the City Commissioners office to process registrations forms.
+However you deliver your forms, be sure to keep a record!
+It takes about 2 weeks for the City Commissioners office to process the forms.
 Have students confirm their voter application status to make sure their registration is complete and correct.

 Start with these nonpartisan resources: